pimutils/khal/doc/source/usage.rst

        :program:`khal` will detect if standard output is not a tty, e.g., you redirect khal's output into a file, and if so remove all highlighting/coloring from its output.
-Use :option:`--color` if you want to force highlighting/coloring and :option:`--no-color` if you want coloring always removed.
+Use :option:`--color` if you want to force highlighting/coloring and :option:`--no-color <--color>` if you want coloring always removed.

 dates